 I realized that I resented paying for a place that did not serve breakfast, had no common inside space, and was in this price range.
 Price had colored my expectations.
 This is also true for my clients.
 In our marketplace, most property is high priced.
 Given that, my clients do not expect some of the flaws and some of the attitude they have been putting up with.

 Real Estate Tip 1: Avoid making offers until you have seen 3-9 properties.
 You need to know what to expect in the price range you are buying in.

 Back to the Cape story.
 I knew what to expect in this price range: breakfast, common indoor sitting areas, and available staff.
 This place didn’t cut it for me.
 I already had this attitude before the room caused me a problem.

 When we returned late that night, the room was hot and muggy again.
 It did not cool down until about four in the morning.
 I know because I didn’t get any sleep until I could turn it down.
-The AC unit was less than two feet from my head.
+The AC unit was a noisy window unit less than two feet from my head.

 I slept about half as much as I needed and it colored the next day.
 There was no one to ask about this until around noon, when I found a staff person.
 I got a bit of a blank stare about why I would object to the AC set up.
 She did not offer me any alternatives; she would check with management.
 (They eventually comped me a bottle of wine.)

 Real Estate Tip 2: Make peace with your price-range before making offers.